Quality Improvement Strategy

 - Assessing member and provider satisfaction

-- We collected data on a set of clinical measures called the Healthcare Effectiveness Data and Information Set (HEDIS®*).
+- We collected data on a set of clinical measures called the Healthcare Effectiveness Data and Information Set (HEDIS®*), as applicable.
 We shared the results with the National Committee for Quality Assurance (NCQA) Quality Compass®.** The NCQA makes the results public.
 Each year, we use the results to set new goals and improve selected measures.
 As a result, performance has improved on many measures.

 - We asked members and providers how satisfied they are with Aetna.
 To improve satisfaction, we: